alexander-knox/gemini-cli/README.md

 **Without the preprompt.json file, Gemini has no memory of previous messages.**

-Feel free to experiment with the model instructions found in prepompt.json to modify or alter Gemini's behavior.
+Feel free to exercise your LLM jailbreaking techniques or prompt engineering strategies by experimenting directly with the model instructions found in preprompt.json.

-Now,

-To run gemini.py, navigate to the directory that contains it & use Python3 to execute the script.
+Now, to run gemini.py, navigate to the directory that contains it & use Python3 to execute the script.

 > cd path/to/gemini-cli/